Wellbeing & Safety

 Our processes are robust, and we educate all our student leaders and residents about consent and bystander intervention.
 Our staff and student leaders are trained through the Centre Against Sexual Assault, and we have established a support system to empower survivors to speak out.

 We hope that Queen’s strong tradition of student empowerment means all residents feel they will be heard, and that we will take swift action to remove perpetrators and support survivors.
-We urge any alumni who have experience mistreatment to come forward, so that we can promptly address any historical failings that we may have as an institution, and to offer ongoing support.
+We urge any alumni who have experienced mistreatment to come forward, so that we can promptly address any historical failings that we may have as an institution, and to offer ongoing support.

 The most recent SAFE (sexual harm, discrimination, bullying and victimisation) report can be read here.